isomerpages/moe-chijkcp/_our-ij-story/Principal's Message.md

-A journey is full of life experiences, lessons and challenges, but it is also filled with joy and fulfillment.
+A journey is full of life experiences, lessons and challenges, but it is also filled with joy and fulfillment.<br>

-It is one where the act of getting there is just as important as getting there itself.
+It is one where the act of getting there is just as important as getting there itself.<br>

-The key word however, in this theme, is not ‘Journey’ but the word ‘Our’.
+The key word however, in this theme, is not ‘Journey’ but the word ‘Our’.<br>
 ‘Our’ means to journey together and to journey as a community and as a family – staff, students, and parents.

-**2021 PSLE Results**
+**<u>2021 PSLE Results</u>**